ChristophShyper/presentation-okta-saml-aws/Article.md

         base_url = "okta.com"
       }
       ```
-      Replace the values with your own, e.g. `dev-123456` with your organization name, define `aws` providers for master and child accounts.
+      Replace the values with your own, e.g. `dev-123456` with your organization name, define `aws` providers for master account.
     - Create a new file, e.g. `okta.tf` and add the following content to define access mapping for your AWS organization:<br>
       ```hcl
       locals {